 Again, as usual in this series, I look for an application of this divine attribute in our own lives today as followers of Jesus.

-Let us go back to the passage of John 4:8 about God being love, and read around that verse:
+Let us go back to the passage of John 4:8 about God being love, and read the verses around that verse:

 7ff Beloved, let us love one another, for love is from God, and whoever loves has been born of God and knows God.
 8 Anyone who does not love does not know God, because God is love.
 9 In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
 10 In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.
 11 Beloved, if God so loved us, we also ought to love one another.
 12 No one has ever seen God; if we love one another, God abides in us and his love is perfected in us.